diazfranzjosef/Image-Parsing-and-Translation-of-Baybayin/README.md

 Inference and Post-processing
   Predictions were sorted left-to-right, top-to-bottom to reconstruct document character sequences.
   Outputs were visualized and analyzed to assess real-world applicability.

+How to Run:

+Clone the repository:
+git clone <repo-url>
+cd <repo-folder>

+Install required packages:
+pip install ultralytics opencv-python albumentations matplotlib

+Run the training notebook and inference.

+For any questions, reach out to diazfranzjosef@gmail.com

 ᜐᜎᜋᜆ᜔